 Alternate group leader must have a recreation.gov account and accept online.
 This person cannot be changed after the lottery application process.

 The walk-up lottery at the Leavenworth Ranger Station is suspended for the 2021 season until further notice.
-Walk-up quota will be randomly released back into the recreation.gov reservation system at a designated time (to be determined), one week at at time.
+Walk-up quota will be randomly released back into the recreation.gov reservation system randomly on Sundays, one week at at time.
 Thank you for your patience and flexibility during this crisis.
 We will continue to reevaluate and will resume the walk-up lottery when it is safe to do so.

 Between May 15 and October 31, a permit is required for overnight use in the Enchantments.
 Permits allow the permit holder and their group to camp overnight in one of the five permit zones: